-Our research organisations Huygens ING, KNAW Humanities Cluster Amsterdam and School of Arts and Humanities, Edith Cowan University Western Australia have been collaborating on the Migrant, Mobilities and Connection project (MIGRANT) since 2014.
+Our research organisations Huygens Instituut, KNAW Humanities Cluster Amsterdam and School of Arts and Humanities, Edith Cowan University Western Australia have been collaborating on the Migrant, Mobilities and Connection project (MIGRANT) since 2014.
 MIGRANT is devising methods to connect worldwide distributed migrant cultural heritage collections and concentrating on digital collection evaluation and accessibility.

 It participates in the Dutch-Australian Shared Cultural Heritage Project in which the National Archives The Hague and the National Archives Australia are digitizing migrant heritage.
 The collaboration between Peters and Van Faassen actually started already in 2006, during the 400 years Dutch- Australian Friendship-celebration.
 That year, the emigrant registration system, which is pivotal for connecting the Dutch Australian migrant heritage was physically handed over to the National Archives The Hague.